Raku/examples/README.md

     $ perl6 bin/run-examples.pl

+or simply via the `run-all` target of the Makefle:

+    $ make run-all

 If one wishes to run the examples for a given category, then one can simply use the `--category=<category-dir>` option specifying the desired category's directory name.
 For example, to run the examples for the `cookbook`